YehoanatnEzra/Job_Scanner/README.md

 # Job Scanner Hackathon Project
 ---
 This respority contains the **Job_Scanner** class that concurrently queries multiple job-listing APIs, filters results by keywords and locations, and exports matched listings to a CSV file.
 Built-in multithreading and caching minimize runtime and redundant network calls.
-Configurable via a simple config file for keywords, locations, and API credentials.
 This class is one component of our hackathon project to build a web‑platform that:
 1. **Finds job positions** (in Israel or worldwide) based on user‑provided keywords.
 2. **Tailors resumes** to match each job posting, using the user’s uploaded CV as template.